The Ignorance of Mocking Mormonism

 FDR’s ribbing was playful, but Missouri’s extermination order against Mormons in the mid-19th century was not.
 Nor was the federal confiscation of LDS Church property or the proposed immigration ban against Latter-day Saints in the late-19th century.

 Religious minorities can be prone to taking offense too easily.
 And a persecution complex helps no one.
-But neither does trading in causal Mormon mockery.
+But neither does trading in casual Mormon mockery.
 “You’d be surprised,” Harvard Law School’s Noah Feldman once observed, “by how many people pride themselves on having no prejudices at all but preserve a little place in their heart for this kind of soft anti-Mormon prejudice.”

 Even after Governor Mitt Romney’s bid for the presidency brought immense media attention to the LDS Church, the Pew Research Center found that barely half of Americans understand that Mormonism is a “Christian faith.”

 And while 7 or 8 percent of Americans say they wouldn’t vote for an otherwise qualified black, Hispanic, or female presidential candidate, fully 18 percent of Americans still say “they would not vote for a well-qualified presidential candidate who happens to be a Mormon.”
 The figure is “virtually the same as the 17 percent who held this attitude in 1967.”
-Mormons today would evidently fair better than, say, an atheist or Muslim candidate, but the remarkably persistent numbers since 1967 are telling.
+Mormons today would evidently fare better than, say, an atheist or Muslim candidate, but the remarkably persistent numbers since 1967 are telling.

 Latent anti-Mormon bias may seem harmless enough—after all, Mormons are reluctant to call others out on it.
 (Instead of picketing The Book of Mormon musical, for example, the Mormon Church bought advertisements in Broadway playbills that say things like, “You’ve seen the show, now read the book.”)